Dizziness

 Visit our Youtube channel for a demonstration of several repositioning maneuvers by clicking here.

-Regardless of which repositioning maneuver is used, a thorough examination is essential to rule out other diseases and to identify the correct semicircular canal that needs to be treated.
-If you treat the wrong side or perform the wrong maneuver, you can develop BPPV in multiple arch canals.
-We therefore offer patients with suspected BPPV a targeted examination for BPPV lasting approximately 60 minutes.
-This examination includes a neurological examination to rule out serious disease, Dix-Hallpike test with video-oculography, which is the standard test for BPPV, and tests for other types of postural dizziness.
+Regardless of which repositioning maneuver you use, a thorough examination is essential to rule out other diseases and to identify the correct semicircular canal to treat.
+If you treat the wrong side or do the wrong maneuver, you can develop BPPV in several arch passages.
+We therefore offer patients where BPPV is suspected a targeted examination for BPPV that lasts about 60 minutes.
+This examination includes neurological examination to rule out serious disease, Dix-Hallpike test with video-oculography which is the standard test for BPPV, and tests for other types of positional dizziness.
 Video-oculography is an examination with a mask that has an infrared camera attached to analyze eye twitching, nystagmus, caused by BPPV.
-Video-oculography is important to better analyze the direction in which the nystagmus moves and how long the nystagmus lasts.
-This information tells us which archway has BPPV and what type of BPPV the patient has.
+Video-oculography is important to better analyze which direction the nystagmus is moving in and how long the nystagmus lasts.
+This information tells us which archway has BPPV and what form of BPPV the patient has.
 This is essential, as the different archways and forms of BPPV require different repositioning maneuvers.
-As one of the few clinics in Europe, Sentrumklinikken Brain Camp can offer examination and treatment of BPPV in the TRV Chair.
+As one of the few clinics in Europe, Brain Camp can offer examination and treatment of BPPV in the TRV Chair.

 For patients who suffer from more complex dizziness syndromes in combination with BPPV, we can offer a comprehensive neurological examination lasting about 5 hours to map which parts of the balance and sensory system need neurological rehabilitation and how this rehabilitation should be tailored as best as possible.
 This examination includes, among other things, video nystagmography that analyzes purposeful eye movements to see how different parts of the brain and nervous system function, computer-based balance measurement, and tests that challenge different parts of the coordination system.